 In Scotland, The Queen's Speech is a bit more divisive/apathy-inspiring on average than it is Down South.
 The moment of cultural unity described above was much more likely to be found during the late comedian Rikki Fulton's Last Call monologue, which was shown on Hogmanay until 1999.
 It has had its Spiritual Successors with Chewin' the Fat and Only An Excuse, but people generally agree that neither of them have quite managed to recapture the magic.

-In 1993, as part of its Christmas in New York season, Channel Four broadcast "The Alternative Queen's Message", made by veteran and pioneering Flamboyant Gay Quentin Crisp, to run parallel to the Queen's speech on the other channels.
+In 1993, as part of its Christmas in New York season, Channel Four broadcast "The Alternative Queen's Message", made by veteran and pioneering Flamboyant Gay Quentin Crisp (a British expat in New York from 1981 until his death in 1999), to run parallel to the Queen's speech on the other channels.
 Retitled "The Alternative Christmas Message", it has since featured a wide range of (usually controversial) celebrities and public figures touching on a number of issues.
 Previous presenters have included the parents of hate-crime murder victim Stephen Lawrence, a 9/11 survivor, and the Rev. Jesse Jackson.
 In 2004, it was Marge Simpson.
 In 2008, just to give an idea of how 'alternative' it can get, the Alternative Christmas Message was given by President Ahmadinejad of the Islamic Republic of Iran.
-They do seem to have dialled it back since then, drawing more on programmes that had been big hits in previous months, such as Katie Piper in 2009 and the cast of One Born Every Minute the following year.
+2013's alternative message came from American National Security Agency 'whistleblower' Edward Snowden, and regardless of one's feelings towards him his surname is quite fitting for how (northern hemisphere) Christmas gets depicted on greeting cards.

 Boxing Day is the day after Christmas, and is mostly used to get over Christmas.
-Technically, the 26th of December is always called "St. Stephen's Day" (hence the mention of "the Feast of Stephen" in the carol) after the Protomartyr: the First Martyr of Christianity, which is why his feast day is the day after Christmas — whereas "Boxing Day" is (traditionally) postponed a day if it would fall on a Sunday.
-This derives from the original meaning, the day when the Church charity boxes would be opened and the proceeds used for the poor — the extra day's wait was so that the Sunday collection would be included in the distribution.
+Technically, the 26th of December is "St. Stephen's Day", named for the First Martyr (which is why his feast day is the day after Christmas) of Christianity, and hence the mention of "the Feast of Stephen" in the carol Good King Wenceslas.
+"Boxing Day" in contrast is not always the 26th, as it was (traditionally) postponed a day if it would fall on a Sunday; this derives from the original meaning, the day when the Church charity boxes would be opened and the proceeds used for the poor — the extra day's wait was so that the Sunday collection would be included in the distribution.
 Nowadays most people just ignore this: in practice the name is almost universally applied to December 26th.

+Great British Eccentricity: There is an annual act of Northern lunacy known as the Boxing Day Dip, which involves running into the North Sea, some people doing so in fancy dress.
+Some people (read: lunatics) do this in the south as well.
+Apparently it's fun.
+In Edinburgh, it's known as the Loony Dook and done on New Year's Day at Queensferry (the beach near the Forth Rail Bridge) as a charity event.
+Across the water in Dublin, it's done at the "Forty Foot" — traditionally naked.
 A particular club of lunatics in London hold an open-air swimming race in the Serpentine (a long snake-shaped pond in Hyde Park) on Christmas Eve.
 They continue swimming there all year round, apparently, even when they have to break the ice to get in.

+Country pursuits: A traditional day for horse racing, game shooting and fox 'not'-hunting.
 In the West of Ireland an old tradition known as Wren-Boying takes place.
 This originally involved the killing of wrens but thankfully has evolved into a trick-or-treat style event.
 Children dress up and walk from house to house receiving money from the locals.
 This tradition is sadly beginning to die out.

-Boxing Day Sales would be the more accurate description of what have traditionally (but no longer accurately) been referred to as the January Sales — they've gradually crept earlier over recent years.
-Some of them finish within a few days and you can expect the adverts for these to crop up round about mid-evening on Christmas Day, or even Christmas Eve.
+More shopping frenzy!: Increasing numbers take advantage of the heavily lowered shopping prices everywhere known as the Boxing Day Sales.
+This name is the more accurate description of what have traditionally (but no longer accurately) been referred to as the January Sales — they've gradually crept earlier over recent years, so that December 26th's evening news will nowadays be fronted by features on the hordes of wild-eyed bargain-seizers who were queueing at 8am.
+Some sales finish within a few days and you can expect the adverts for these to crop up round about mid-evening on Christmas Day, or even Christmas Eve.